 After the legislative developments outlined above, the prevalent PPP models currently being implemented in Turkey include the following:

-- Concession: The Law on Concessions Regarding the Provision of Public Services sets forth the legal framework of the concession model, which is defined as the establishment and operation of new facilities, or the operation of already established facilities, through which public services are provided by a private party pursuant to a long-term agreement signed with the administration.
+- Concession: The Law on Concessions Regarding the Provision of Public Services sets forth the legal framework of the concession model, which is defined as the establishment and operation of new facilities or the operation of already established facilities, through which public services are provided by a private party pursuant to a long-term agreement signed with the administration.
 The agreement in the concession model is subject to administrative law.
-The profit, damage, and loss associated with providing the public service belong to the private party.
-It was enacted prior to the founding of the Republic of Turkey, but the concession method remains a popular model for delegating public services to partially privatize existing infrastructure.
+The profit, damage, and loss associated with providing public services belong to the private party.
+It was enacted prior to the founding of the Republic of Turkey, but as the next two examples indicate, the concession method remains a popular model for delegating public services through privatization of existing infrastructure.
 Due to the high volume of applicants in privatization projects, concession contracts have evolved from rudimentary summary contracts into comprehensive and detailed agreements adaptable to the needs of investors.

-- TOR - concession method: The TOR model in general refers to an administration transferring the operation of its assets for a designated period to the private sector in consideration for a payment.
+- Transfer of Operating Rights (TOR) - concession method: The TOR model in general refers to an administration transferring the operation of its assets for a designated period to the private sector in consideration for a payment.
 Ownership of the asset remains with the administration.

-- BOT – concession method: Today, the BOT model and concession method are used concurrently for many PPP projects.
+- Build Operate Transfer (BOT) – concession method: Today, the BOT model and concession method are used concurrently for many PPP projects.
 The concession route is used mainly for the transfer of operating rights to existing publicly-owned infrastructure, such as ports, roads, and electricity distribution facilities.
 This method was used to transfer the operation rights to sizeable ports, as well as a portion of the entirety of the country’s vehicle safety inspection stations, to the private sector.

 - Build-Operate-Transfer (BOT): Under this model, the private party finances, builds, and operates the project during the term of the agreement.
 At the designated expiry date, the private sector partner returns the property to the administration.